Hybrid Cloud Strategy Benefits Worth the Added Complexity

 Increasing business agility with the right partner

-The first challenge for Delmar International was cultural.
+The first challenge was cultural for Delmar International.
 Company leaders did not feel comfortable letting anyone else be part of its technology ecosystem.
-But as the company continued to grow through international acquisitions, that approach was neither scalable nor agile enough to remain competitive.
+But as it continued to grow through international acquisitions, that approach was neither scalable nor agile enough to remain competitive.

 To get internal buy-in, Delmar CTO Ron McIntyre needed a partner he could trust — and because he was already looking beyond public cloud to define a hybrid cloud strategy shaped by the company’s needs, he needed a partner with partnerships and deep expertise across every major technology platform.

 Delmar chose Rackspace, and together, McIntyre says, “We were able to come up with a technology stack that is usable and sustainable no matter where we need to deploy it.”
 One example of this new agility was a solution to nagging performance problems.
 The team moved an on-premise application into Microsoft Azure’s cloud, and “All of a sudden, reports that had been timing out in 1,200 seconds were now running in 12 seconds,” McIntyre said.